 After treatment, the Recycled water is held temporarily in an 80-acre foot storage pond before it is distributed to farmlands in the CSIP system.

 3 step treatment process

-4 million gallons
+4 billion gallons

 of recycled water produced a year for food crop irrigation to further reduce groundwater pumping in the vulnerable CSIP area.